KriptexCTF/CTF_Tasks/CRYPTO/A_strange_signal/README.md

-Late in the evening, you managed to intercept a strange signal, try to understand what it is about
+Late in the evening, Shannon managed to intercept a strange signal and try to understand what it was about.
 Good luck)